-As we continue to face an uncertain future, the hospice will be better placed to cope with any future challenges- it will be stronger, more agile and better equipped to face change and adversity in the coming years.
+As we continue to face an uncertain future, the hospice will be better placed to cope with any future challenges it will be stronger, more agile and better equipped to face change and adversity in the coming years.

-During financial year 2020-21 the Hospice continued to provide exceptional care and operated to normal capacity up until government restrictions were introduced as a result of the global pandemic.
+During financial year 2021-22 the hospice continued to provide exceptional care and operated to as close to normal capacity as restrictions would allow.
 The following report and notes stand true for this financial year.

-The Directors submit their Annual Report and Financial Statements for the year ended 31 March 2021.
+The Directors submit their Annual Report and Financial Statements for the year ended 31 March 2022.